Motorcycle Safety

 Unlike car and truck drivers, motorcyclists are not surrounded by reinforced steel, making them some of the most vulnerable road users.

-Each year in Maryland, more than 70 motorcycle riders and passengers are killed in traffic crashes and nearly 1,000 riders and passengers are injured.
+Each year in Maryland, nearly 80 motorcycle riders and passengers are killed in traffic crashes and nearly 1,000 riders and passengers are injured.
 When there is a crash involving a car or truck and a motorcycle, the motorcyclist almost always loses.
 Because motorcycle riders are not protected by the vehicle like the occupants of a car or truck, motorcyclists are injured in nearly three out of four crashes.
 Drivers and riders have the responsibility to share the road safely.

 MOTORCYCLE SAFETY FACTS: